aerotog/blog/content/blog/rest/index.md

 Quite often people incorrectly associate REST with JSON since the vast majority of REST API use JSON, but this is definitely not a prerequisite.

 And just as often, many people forget, or intentionally omit, the final piece that the REST inventor claims is _fundamental to REST_.
-This missing piece has the difficult to pronounce acronym "HATEOAS" ("hay-dee-us"?) which stands for "Hypermedia as the Engine of Application State".
+This missing piece has the difficult to pronounce acronym "HATEOAS" ("hay-dee-us"? "hate-oh-es"?) which stands for "Hypermedia as the Engine of Application State".

 Several years back, when I was first exposed to REST, I squarely in the former camp.
 I implemented my "REST" API as an HTTP API using JSON and meaningful HTTP verbs.
 It was relatively simple to understand and simple to use.
 Then one day a coworker introduced the concept of HATEOAS and it was like the ground had dropped beneath my feet.
 Suddenly my simple pure data types had _links_ in them and what was worse is that I was being forced to make my client _discover_ server endpoints by following these links!